mis350-s21/final-project-final_project_a_f/README.md

 ### Admin requirement:
 - In the admin page:
 - admin ask (info feilds customize) for customer details form with fields name, date of birth, email, phone, address, and credit card number.
-- admin can add many genre types and books , a book can related to one or more type.
+- admin can add many genre types and books , a book can relate to one or more type.
 - admin can add information for book to help customer buy it or search for it.
 - book information are title, description, price, inventory location, serial number.
 - admin can add image (temp) for each book.
-- admin an count each book available in the inventory by book serial number
+- admin can count each book available in the inventory by book serial number
 - admin can control reviews by the user email
 - admin can know a customer and book details in each order.